-With the cost of new buses escalating to nearly \$300,000 a piece, each year that ended found us with one-year-older buses and more total dollars needed for the project than when the year began.
-Fortunately, we had built a maintenance program that kept buses operating reasonably well, despite their age.
+The bus system was able to remain a financially selfsupporting system for more than 30 years, largely by operating equipment that remained mechanically sound but had long since exceeded its depreciated life.
+However, it became increasingly obvious that the age of the buses and the high cost of that kept buses operating reasonably well, despite their age.
 We even refurbished them at two different times.
 The second phase, in 1986, was so successful that we had customers asking if we had purchased new buses.
 Nonetheless, we were only putting off the inevitable.
 By the fall of 1994, 30 years after the system began, it was clear that the 1986 refurbishing project to extend the useful life of the buses another ten years had succeeded but could not be repeated.
 We concluded that there were only a few options to be considered in evaluating the bus fleet; going out of business was not one of them: